naorzr/rus_roulette/README.md

 Use at your own risk, may cause unexpected behaviours

 # License
-*russian_roulette* is available under the MIT license.
+*russian_roulette* is available under the DOWHATEVERITSNOTLIKEIHAVEMONEYFORALAWYER license.

 # Author